osch/lua-mtstates/README.md

 them in arbitrary threads.
 The implementation is independent from the underlying threading library (e.g. [Lanes] or [lua-llthreads2]).

-The general principle is to prepare a state that returns a callback function that can be called from different threads.
+The general principle is to prepare a state by running a setup function within this state that returns a callback function which afterwards can be called from different threads.
 This can be useful in a thread-pool scenario when the number of states exceeds the number of available threads.

 This package is also available via LuaRocks, see https://luarocks.org/modules/osch/mtstates.